Why You Shouldn't Use Coconut Oil on Your Face

 Health benefits are important as well.
 Coconut oil strengthens and supports your immune system and has antifungal, antibacterial and antiviral properties.
 And, it soothes the digestive system and helps fight irritation and infection.

-Our Biocleanse Cleanser contain Olive, Safflower, Sunflower, and Jojoba oils that are great for the skin your face.
+Our Biocleanse Cleanser contains Olive, Safflower, Sunflower, and Jojoba oils that are great for the skin on your face.
 These oils dissolve dirt, makeup and unwanted skin oils while antioxidant rich Rosehip and Borage oils revitalize the complexion and protect the skin's barrier.
+Additional oils you can try are Avocado oil and Tea Tree oil.

 So, moderation is the key with coconut oil, and any oils for that matter….